moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 Here is another iconic Louvre galerie, a long majestic hall in which a great collection of Italian paintings is displayed.
 For a lot of people, this is the image that is conjured when their mind thinks of the Louvre.

-Every artpiece in this galerie is worth to look at, but the most notable ones are *Saint Sebastian* by Mantegna, *The Virgin and the Child* and *La Belle Ferrionnière* by Da Vinci, and *An Old Man and His Grandson* by Ghirlandaio.
+Every artpiece in this galerie is worth to look at, but the most notable ones are Mantegna's *Saint Sebastian*, Da Vinci's *The Virgin and the Child* and *La Belle Ferrionnière*, and Ghirlandaio's *An Old Man and His Grandson*.

 You must have noticed on your way here a multitude of signs that show the way to the Mona Lisa.
-Instead of walking through the entirety of the hall, you will follow the Mona Lisa sign of the Grande Galerie into the Salle des Etats for a quick detour to see the Renaissance lady.
+Instead of walking through the entirety of the hall, you will follow the Mona Lisa sign of the Grande Galerie into the *Salle des Etats* for a quick detour to see the Renaissance lady.

 <a name="step8">